dragonflydb/documentation/docs/cloud/datastores.md

 ### Private Endpoint
 *Private endpoint* provides better security, performance and lower latency as the data transports to and from the data stores over private networks and not via the public internet.
-It also reduces data transfer costs applied by the cloud provider.
+Using a private endpoint also reduces data transfer costs applied by the cloud provider.

 In order to create a data store with a private endpoint, you must first create a private network, see [Networks](./networks) for more information.
 Once you have created a private network, you can select it in the *Endpoint* dropdown box when creating a data store.